Sitefinity/feather-widgets/README.md

 The Feather Project
 =======

-The Frontend Widgets for the Sitefinity Feather project.
+Custom MVC widgets which are part of the Feather project.

 # License Information